 The Special Feature for Sustainable Higher Education does not have to be applied for at the same time as the accreditation.
-If a study programme wishes to retain the Special feature during a subsequent accreditation round, this should be part of the assessment.
-It has been agreed with NVAO and the evaluation agencies that an audit panel will check the validity and level of the certificate and, if it meets the requirements, give positive advice on the Special Feature.
-When applying for accreditation, a copy of the certificate and the SHE report can be sent along with the accreditation report.
-In view of the validity of the Quality Mark for Sustainable Higher Education (three years) and the Special Feature (six years), it is recommended that the timing of the two assessment processes be aligned.
-A (re) certification in the year prior to the accreditation and in the middle of the accreditation period is the most efficient.
+If a programme wishes to retain the Special feature during in a subsequent accreditation round, this should be part of the assessment.
+It has been agreed with the NVAO and the evaluation agencies that an audit panel will check the validity and level of the certificate and, if it meets the requirements, give a positive recommendation on the Special Feature.
+When applying for accreditation, a copy of the certificate and the SHE report can be sent in addition to the accreditation report.